grucloud/grucloud/examples/google/storage/website-https/README.md

 Command "gc p" executed in 4s
 ```

-In this case, _gc_ computes the MD5 hash of the file and compare it with the live version.
+In this case, _gc_ computes the MD5 hash of the file and compares it with the live version.
 Next, use the _apply_ command to effectively deploy.

 ### Destroy

-Dispose the infrastructure in the right order with:
+Dispose of the infrastructure in the right order with:

 ```
 gc destroy